 On top of his technical activities, he is offering training and sales support to the nonwovens industry.

-Fees include comprehensive delegate notes, a glossary of terms, Q&A sessions, visit of pilot lines in Lille when the sanitary crisis will have abated
+Fees include comprehensive delegate notes, samples, Q&A sessions, visit of pilot lines in Lille when the sanitary crisis will have abated

 Both technical and marketing persons will benefit from attending this course.
 As they are likely to be involved with producers, suppliers, converters and retailers within the industry.